 But most of its robust tools are only available in the paid tiers.
-Pricing starts at $67 for 5 users per month, and increases as you add more users.
+Pricing starts at $8 per user for per month, scaling up to the Pro plan at $16 per user.

-Like the name suggests, this tool acts as a ‘basecamp’ for your team.
+Like the name suggests, Basecamp acts as a ‘basecamp’ for your team.